 Step : 4 – Now repeat the step 2 again

-i.e To get second term of quotient by dividing the first term of get remainder in previous step (i.e x4 ) with first term of divisor (i.e x2)
+i.e To get the second term of the quotient by dividing the first term of get remainder in the previous step (i.e x4 ) with the first term of the divisor (i.e x2)

-Step:5 – Then second term of quotient x2 multiplying the divisor g(x) and that term subtract from remainder got in step 3
+Step:5 – Then the second term of quotient x2 is multiplied by the divisor g(x) and that term is subtracted from the remainder got in step 3

 x2 (x2 – x + 2) = x4 – x3 + 2x2